-My wife and I have recently bought a property in Tremeirchion.
-We have noticed several problems with the property which we suspect were overlooked in the conveyancing searches.
+Last November we completed a house move in Tremeirchion.
+We have noticed several issues with the property which we believe were overlooked in the conveyancing searches.
 Is there anything we can do?
-Can you clarify the nature of searches that should have been conducted for conveyancing in Tremeirchion?
+What searches should? have been conducted for conveyancing in Tremeirchion?

 The question is vague as what problems have arisen and if they are unique to conveyancing in Tremeirchion.
-Conveyancing searches and investigations initiated as part of the legal transfer of property are designed to help avoid problems.
-As part of the process, the vendor answers a questionnaire referred to as a SPIF.
-If the information proves to be incorrect, then you may have a claim against the vendor for any losses that you have suffered.
+Conveyancing searches and due diligence initiated as part of the legal transfer of property are carried out to help avoid problems.
+As part of the process, a seller answers a questionnaire referred to as a Seller’s Property Information Form. answers proves to be misleading, you may have a misrepresentation claim against the vendor for any losses that you have suffered.
 The survey should have identified any problems with the structure of the property.
 Assuming a detailed survey was carried out and the issues were not identified, you may have a claim against the surveyor.
 However, if you did not have a full survey, you may be responsible for fixing any defects that have now been noted.
 We would always encourage buyers to take every possible step to ensure they are completely aware of the condition of a property before purchase regardless of whether they are buying in Tremeirchion.

 Finally the sale completed on my house in Tremeirchion last August but my buyer keeps Skype messaging me to moan that their solicitor is waiting to hear from mysolicitor.
 What should my lawyer have done following completion?

 Following your disposal your conveyancer is duty bound to send the transfer documentation and all of the paperwork to the buyer’s conveyancer.
 Where appropriate, your conveyancer must also confirm that the mortgage has been paid off to the purchasers solicitors.
 There is unlikely to be post completion procedures peculiar conveyancing in Tremeirchion.